shellym96/above_grind/TESTING.md

 - A bug I had is with the webhook handlers.
 I have the code in the project although there is an issue on the webhook handler side.

     - I left the code in the project for now, and will fix this at a later stage as the emails are sending to your email for sign up and into the terminal.

+- A bug I have last minute before submission was my footer popping up slightly when you bring it to tablet mode.

+    - This happened by fixing a previous issue I had with the footer hiding some of the main text on the front image of the site.

 There are no remaining bugs that I am aware of.